Cooking At High Heat With Unsaturated Fats Was Never Such A Good Idea.

 We do know, however, that unsaturated fats have a lower tolerance to heat than saturated fats — this is evidenced by the smoke point, or the temperature at which a fat starts to exhibit the release of smoke.

-Now definitely, we don’t want to to be cooking oils at such high temperatures that they actually start to smoke — this could present a safety hazard if left uncontrolled.
+Now definitely, we don’t want to to be cooking oils at such high temperatures that they actually start to smoke, because the presence of smoke can lead to an unwanted safety hazard if left uncontrolled.

-But what we do know is that when a fat being subjected to heat does start to emanate smoke, some chemical reaction is going on inside.
+But what we do know is that when a fat being subjected to heat does start to emanate smoke, there are chemical reactions that are going on within the fat.

 What we do know is that the carbon-carbon (C=C) double bonds found in these unsaturated fats are more reactive than the carbon-carbon single bonds.
 These C=C double bonds are rich in electron density and will very readily undergo electrophilic addition reactions.